 - From stands of Giant Orchids to Rock Sparrows roosting on the famous Roman aqueduct of Pont du Gard

-- Small group tour - maximum of 7 participants
+- Small group tour with maximum of 7 participants

 - Expertly led by Limosa guide and all-round naturalist David Fairhurst

-Fly London Heathrow-Marseille, transfer to hotel.
+Fly to Marseille, drive to hotel.
 Afternoon birding in Provence.
-Night near Arles
+Night at Fontvieille, near Arles

-We explore the bird-rich habitats of the Camargue and Provence, including La Crau, Les Alpilles, the historic Roman aqueduct of Pont du Gard and day trip to Mont Ventoux.
-Arles (5 nts)
+We explore the Camargue and Provence including La Crau, Les Alpilles, the historic Roman aqueduct of Pont du Gard and Mont Ventoux.
+Five further nights at Fontvieille

 Situated at the heart of the immense Rhône delta in southwest Provence, the Camargue is one of Western Europe’s largest and most important wetland sites.
 Though rightly famous for its spectacular colony of Greater Flamingos in summer, the fact that this wonderful corner of France has been largely ignored by birdwatchers during the winter months is surprising.
-For not only do large numbers of flamingos remain here then, but the marshes are an important refuge for a wealth of wintering birds.
-When the nearby stony flats of La Crau, picturesque limestone hills of Les Alpilles and the alpine habitats of Mont Ventoux are added too, the bird-life of this quiet corner of France assumes even greater appeal.
+For not only are large numbers of flamingos still present, but the marshes are an important refuge for a wealth of wintering birds.
+When the nearby stony flats of La Crau, picturesque limestone hills of Les Alpilles and the alpine habitats of Mont Ventoux are added, the birdlife of this quiet corner of France assumes even greater appeal.

-In addition to its beautiful flamingos, Provence boasts an impressive and wide-ranging list of speciality birds in winter - including a number that can be difficult to see elsewhere in Europe.
-Glossy Ibis, Great Egret, Little Bustard, Pin-tailed Sandgrouse, Slender-billed Gull, Eagle Owl, Alpine Accentor, Penduline Tit and Citril Finch are all possible on our visit here in March - and this is an excellent trip for anyone wishing to see Wallcreeper, which has a penchant in winter for the limestone hills that lie inland of the coast.
+In addition to its beautiful flamingos, Provence boasts an impressive list of speciality birds in winter including a number that can be difficult to see elsewhere in Europe.
+Glossy Ibis, Great Egret, Little Bustard, Pin-tailed Sandgrouse, Slender-billed Gull, Eagle Owl, Alpine Accentor, Penduline Tit and Citril Finch are all possible on our visit here in March and this is an excellent trip for anyone wishing to look for Wallcreeper, which has a penchant in winter for the limestone hills that lie inland of the coast.

-On one day, we'll head north to explore Mont Ventoux (1912m), where upland forests of beech and pine offer chances of Black Woodpecker, Firecrest, Common Crossbill and Citril Finch.
+On one day, we will head north to explore Mont Ventoux (1912m), where upland forests of beech and pine offer chances of Black Woodpecker, Firecrest, Common Crossbill and Citril Finch.

-To make the most of our stay, we spend all six nights at Mas de la Feniere, a converted rural farmhouse hotel set in countryside a few miles outside Arles.
-The hotel has a reputation for serving delicious Provençale food using locally sourced ingredient and its location is perfect for easy access to all the best birdwatching spots - including our favourite cliffs for Eagle Owl!
+To make the most of our stay, we spend all six nights at a pleasant hotel on the edge of the village of Fontvieille, a few miles northeast of Arles.
+The hotel has a reputation for serving delicious Provençale food and its location is perfect for easy access to all the best birdwatching spots including our favourite cliffs for Eagle Owl!

-Our March 2020 and 2021 tours will be guide David Fairhurst's eleventh and twelfth visits to the Camargue and Provence in winter.
+Our March 2022 tour will be guide David Fairhurst's eleventh visit to the Camargue and Provence in winter.

-Our winter birdwatching tour to the south of France begins with a British Airways morning flight from London Heathrow to Marseille.
-From here, an easy 50-minute drive brings us to our hotel a few miles southeast of historic Arles, a fine medieval town set beside the River Rhône, where we stay for all six nights of our tour.
+Our winter birdwatching tour to the south of France begins with a flight to Marseille, where it is an easy drive to our hotel in Fontvieille, a few miles northeast of historic Arles.
+We stay here for all six nights of our tour.

-We should arrive at our hotel in time to enjoy a light lunch there - and afterwards our first taste of winter birding in Provence.
-Night near Arles
+We will then enjoy our first taste of winter birding in Provence.
+Night at Fontvieille, near Arles

 DAYS 2 - 6

-With roads radiating out to the north, south, east and west, Arles gives easy access to the region's key birding sites, including the limestone hills of Les Alpilles, the unique Crau, the remarkable Roman aqueduct of Pont du Gard, Mont Ventoux - and of course, the famous Camargue.
+With roads radiating out to the north, south, east and west, we have easy access to the region's key birding sites including the limestone hills of Les Alpilles, the unique Crau, the remarkable Roman aqueduct of Pont du Gard, Mont Ventoux and, of course, the famous Camargue.

-In the reedbeds and fringing scrub we’ll listen for the spring songs of Cetti’s Warblers and Chiffchaffs, 'zitting' Fan-tailed Warblers and booming Bitterns; all four of these species are resident in the Camargue and can be heard on bright sunny days from late February onwards.
+In the reedbeds and fringing scrub, we will listen for the spring songs of Cetti’s Warblers and Chiffchaffs, Zitting Cisticolas (previously known as Fan-tailed Warblers!) and booming Bitterns.
+These species are resident in the Camargue and can be heard on bright sunny days from late February onwards.

-The Camargue is an excellent spot for birds of prey in winter.
-Marsh Harriers are plentiful here and, come March, we may add the odd Merlin, Hen Harrier, Black Kite and Booted Eagle, too.
-Our March 2019 group enjoyed all of these - plus cracking views of a wintering Spotted Eagle!
+The Camargue is also an excellent place for birds of prey.
+Marsh Harriers are plentiful and, come March, we may add the odd Merlin, Hen Harrier, Black Kite and Booted Eagle.
+Our March 2019 group enjoyed all of these, plus great views of a wintering Spotted Eagle!

-In March, we also have an excellent chance of finding Wallcreeper and Alpine Accentor here, two high alpine specialities that come down from Europe's highest mountains to spend the winter months in the lower and rather warmer limestone hills of Provence.
+In March, we also have an excellent chance of finding Wallcreeper and Alpine Accentor, two high alpine specialities that come down from Europe's highest mountains to spend the winter months in the lower and milder limestone hills of Provence.
 Once found, both species can be very confiding.

-Covering an area of 600 sq. km, the Crau is an arid, stony, steppe-like plain characterised by low growing herbs such as Rosemary and Thyme.
-This unique habitat holds some specialist birds, including Little Bustard, Calandra Lark and an isolated - and elusive - population of Pin-tailed Sandgrouse.
-Red Kites roam the Crau in winter and the scattered trees and bushes make perfect lookouts for the scarce Southern Grey Shrike.
+Covering an area of 600 sq. km, La Crau is an arid, stony, steppe-like plain characterised by low growing herbs such as Rosemary and Thyme.
+This unique habitat holds some specialist birds including Little Bustard, Calandra Lark and an isolated and elusive population of Pin-tailed Sandgrouse.
+Red Kites roam the area in winter and the scattered trees and bushes make perfect lookouts for the scarce Iberian Grey Shrike.

-In recent winters, small numbers of chunky Richard’s Pipits have been found wintering in farmland fringing the Crau and we'll check a couple of 'traditional' haunts that we know.
-This is a bird which breeds in Siberia and normally winters in Southeast Asia, so it's quite a surprise (not to mention a challenge) to find them here!
+In recent winters, small numbers of chunky Richard’s Pipits have been found wintering in farmland fringing the Crau and we will check a couple of sites where we seen this species previously.
+This is a bird which breeds in Siberia and normally winters in Southeast Asia, so it is quite a surprise (not to mention a challenge) to find them here!

 Our route back from Mont Ventoux may take us via the stunning Roman aqueduct of Pont du Gard.
 Built in the first century AD, this fantastic bridge has three tiers of arches and is now a UNESCO World Heritage Site.
-It is not just the culture we are after here, for the bridge is also a regular winter roost site for the oft difficult-to-find Rock Sparrow.
-In the late afternoon, small parties arrive to pass the night tucked safely within the small nooks and crannies within the bridge.
-As a bonus, the Pont du Gard is also a reliable spot to see Crag Martins in March - and we’ve often seen Alpine Swift and Wallcreeper here, too.
+It is not just the culture we are after here, for the bridge is also a regular winter roost site for the oft difficult to find Rock Sparrow.
+In the late afternoon, small parties arrive to pass the night tucked away within the small nooks and crannies within the aqueduct.
+As a bonus, the Pont du Gard is also a reliable spot to see Crag Martins in March and we have sometimes seen Alpine Swift and Wallcreeper here.

-We make our way back to Marseille this morning and catch our British Airways return flight to London Heathrow, where our tour concludes.
+We make our way back to Marseille this morning and catch our return flight to the UK, where our tour concludes.

 WHAT TO EXPECT

 A 7-day, late winter birdwatching tour to the Camargue and Provence, in the south of France.
-Watching for Wallcreeper plus Eagle Owl and Alpine Accentor amid the beautiful limestone hills of Les Alpilles; Richard's Pipit, Little Bustard and Pin-tailed Sandgrouse on the unique Crau 'steppe'; and Greater Flamingo, Glossy Ibis and Western Swamphen in one of Europe’s premier wetland sites - the Camargue.
+Looking for Wallcreeper plus Eagle Owl and Alpine Accentor amid the beautiful limestone hills of Les Alpilles, Little Bustard and Pin-tailed Sandgrouse on the unique La Crau 'steppe' and Greater Flamingo, Glossy Ibis and Western Swamphen in one of Europe’s premier wetland sites - the Camargue.

 In early March, the weather in the south of France is typically mild and sunny.
-Expect temperatures in the range of 6-15C (43-59F), with daily averages of 11C/51F and 9 hours of sunshine.
-March is by far the driest of the winter months (average of just 7 rainfall days).
+Expect temperatures in the range of 6-15C (43-59F with daily averages of 11C/51F and up to nine hours of sunshine.
+March is typically the driest of the winter months (average of just 7 rainfall days).

-Note that it can feel cold however on days when the northerly Mistral is blowing down the Rhone valley; likewise at altitude on Mont Ventoux, which rises to 1912m (6273ft).
-As a result, be sure to pack plenty of warm clothing to 'layer up' as required even though we are in the South of France.
+It can, however, sometimes feel cold on days when the ‘Mistral’ is blowing down the Rhone valley and at altitude on Mont Ventoux, which rises to 1912m (6273ft).
+As a result, be sure to pack plenty of warmer clothing to 'layer up' as required even though we are in the South of France.